Screenly/Playground/javascript-injectors/README.md

 ### Important considerations

 * Your script should be idempotent as it can run multiple times.
-* Your script should wait for a specific element to appear on a page because there is no guarantee that the page is fully loaded when the script runs.
+* You should execute with an interval or await when a specific element appears on the page.
+There is no guarantee that the page is properly loaded when the script is run.
 * Screenly player persists cookies set for a slide until the player reboots or playlist changes.
 You can optimize your script by checking if the cookie is already set.
-* In the case of redirects, the injector runs the script on each page.
+* In case your page includes redirects, the injection script will be executed on each page.

 ## Examples

 ### Scroll down